ojensen5115/pw/readme.md

 ### `pw generate [--alpha|-a] [--num|-1] [--symbol|-s] [<numchars>]`

-Generates a secure random password.
+Generates a random password using your operating system's secure random number generator.
 Defaults to 32 characters and the full character set.

+- alpha: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`
+- num: `1234567890`
+- symbol: `!@#$%^&*()`

 ```
 $ pw generate -a1 16